Code of practice: research degrees

 • the month and year of submission

-An abstract consisting of no more than 300 words should be included;
+An abstract consisting of no more than 300 words should be included.

-In each copy of the thesis the abstract should be followed by formal confirmation of ethical approval, a declaration regarding the use of any generative artificial intelligence software in the preparation of the thesis, including the generation of data and /or writing the final text, a statement consenting to the use of plagiarism detection software, a statement regarding the student’s contribution to any collaborative work included in the thesis a full table of contents (including any material not bound in) and a list of tables, figures, photographs and any other materials.
+The abstract should be followed by formal confirmation of ethical approval, a declaration regarding the use of any generative artificial intelligence software in the preparation of the thesis, including the generation of data and /or writing the final text, a statement consenting to the use of plagiarism detection software, a statement regarding the student’s contribution to any collaborative work included in the thesis a full table of contents (including any material not bound in) and a list of tables, figures, photographs and any other materials.

 87. Submission of thesis for examination